 According to studies from the U.S. National Library of Medicine at the National Institutes of Health, people with dementia are more likely to have oral health issues.
 These issues can range from high amounts of dental plaque to multiple issues with oral soft tissue.
 There may also be gingival bleeding, periodontal pockets, and chronic dry mouth due to reduced salivary flow.

 Stomatitis, a condition that causes painful swelling and sores inside the mouth, can also appear.
+Patients with dementia are far less likely to maintain basic self-care like brushing and flossing, which is why these symptoms may appear.

 About the Author